Keeping that in mind we picked up the criteria below:

 How Simple to Start to Use the Technology

 As an MVC framework, Angular requires the knowledge of typescript, MVC, typings, system.js.
-If you are not familiar with Typescript, first you need to get basic of it and only then you can start.
+If you are not familiar with Typescript, first you need to get a basic of it and only then you can start.
 That increases the initial time to start using Angular.

-On the other side, typescript in Angular brings some benefits: the advantage of it is that typescript is a strongly typed programming language which has strict typing rules.
+On the other side, typescript in Angular brings some benefits: the advantage of it is that typescript is a strongly typed programming language that has strict typing rules.
 As a result, testing becomes much easier since the probability to make a silly mistake (like sum the string with the integer) is minimized.
 Furthermore, the developers write cleaner and error-free code thanks to TypeScript.
 It helps a lot in the future development of an app but takes a lot of time to get used to it.

 Documentation is a must to get acquainted with a new library.
 React offers detailed documentation about the library and how it works with described main concepts, advanced guides, API hooks, etc.